mkierzenka/SWDevProj/report/doc.md

 Each node is made up of three layers of abstraction.

 The first and lowest layer is the distributed key-value store.
-There will be one key-value store per node, containing a portion of the data.
-The node can put and retrieve data from its KVStore based on the needs of the application.
+There will be one key-value store per node, containing the data it is in charge of.
+The node can put and retrieve data from its key-value store based on the needs of the application.
 Each key in the store will map to a chunk of serialized data or a dataframe.
-If a node requires data that it does not have, then its store will be able to communicate with the other key-value stores to retrieve this information.
-This will be done via a networking abstraction, which will allow key-value stores to send and receive messages between each other.
+If a node asks its store for data not stored locally, the store will be able to communicate with the other key-value stores to retrieve the proper values.
+This will be done via a networking abstraction, which will allow key-value stores to send and receive messages to each other.

 The next layer will include abstractions for holding and representing the data from the key-value stores.
 These abstractions include distributed arrays and dataframes.
-A dataframe allows the user to access a set of data distributed across multiple nodes.
-It supports data storage and retrieval without exposing the details of how and where the data is stored.
+A dataframe allows the user to access a set of values distributed across multiple nodes.
+It supports data storage and retrieval without exposing the details of how and where the individual elements are stored.
 A dataframe holds a collection of columns.
 Columns do not own their own data, rather they are distributed arrays.
 Therefore, columns contain references to their data that exists across the nodes' stores.

 The last and highest level is the application layer.
 In the application, the user will be able to specify what they want each node to do.
 Each node will run its assigned operations in its copy of the application.
-The application can get data from and put data into the distributed key-value store.
+The application can get data from and put data into the distributed key-value store system.
 Distributed arrays can be used to track, organize, and work with specific data across the eau2 system.

 In the following paragraphs, we will explain diagrams that outline the basic interactions between components of our system.
 There are three PNG diagrams, and can be found within this "report" folder.

 The first diagram, "localgetflow," shows a node running an application that retrieves data that exists locally in its KV store.
 The process is fairly simple; the application calls on the store to get data under a certain key.
 The store recognizes it has that data.
 It then takes the serialized data, converts it into a dataframe, and then returns the result to the application.

 The second diagram, "networkgetflow," represents the process of retrieving data that does not exist in the node's local store.
 Like in localget, the application calls on its store to get data under a certain key.
 However, this time, the store does not have that key.
 Therefore, the store needs to request the data from a store running on a different node.
 Through the networking layer, the local store asks the store mapped to that key for the data.
 If it is available, the remote store sends the data back to the local store.
 The store then converts the data received and returns the dataframe result.

 The last diagram, "addframeflow," represents how an application can insert a dataframe into its node's store.
 First, the application needs to call a static "from" method, which will create a dataframe given a key and certain pieces of information.
 Contrary to the previous cases, the method converts a dataframe into a blob of data.
 It then takes the key and the value generated and puts it into the store.
 Lastly, the "from" method will return the produced dataframe for the application to use.

 ## Implementation